sureshm-hub/code-challenges/cheat-sheet.md

   - No copy & pasting -> introduces more compile errors
   - focus on the cursor to catch mistakes as typed
   - avoid keyword typing mistakes

+# Guidelines for debugging the program
+- go over logically
+- isolate sections where program is not working
+- connect output of one section to another
+- avoid hallucination/lazy thinking traps
+- look at the output vs expected to get better understanding

+# Guidelines on reconnecting after pause
+- look for continuation with awareness
+- look for closure
+- leave the program in better state
+- let the thought/pause server you

 # Problem wise Guidelines